hendriknielaender/double-trouble/data/blog/gitlab_review_apps_aws_vite.md

 "file not found" greeting for the review url.

 To support default indexes also in subdirectories, there is a work-around available using Cloudfront Functions.
-Instructions can be found in the AWS blog >here<.
+Instructions can be found in the AWS blog [here](https://aws.amazon.com/blogs/networking-and-content-delivery/implementing-default-directory-indexes-in-amazon-s3-backed-amazon-cloudfront-origins-using-cloudfront-functions/).
 Once these are in place, the setup is complete.

 Now you should have a review app spun up for every MR, which gets automatically cleaned up on merge,